commandiron/ComposeLoading/README.md

 # ComposeLoading

-Android Jetpack Compose implementation of [SpinKit](https://tobiasahlin.com/spinkit/) with additional loading.
+Android Jetpack Compose implementation of [SpinKit](https://tobiasahlin.com/spinkit/) with additional animations.

 ## How it looks